How To Paint A Folding Wood Table To Look Naturally Worn

 As an Amazon Associate, I earn from qualifying purchases.

-Yep, you heard right.
-I found out I could paint a folding wood table and take all the photos in less than two hours.
+I painted this folding wood table and take all the photos in less than two hours.
 Painting furniture doesn’t have to take a ton of time.
 I was waiting on paint to dry on two other projects this past Saturday when my eyes fell on the outdoor folding table.

 I decided to start painting the table thinking it was going to be like the other two furniture projects and be around for a few days……or weeks.
 Well, I really got into this project and finished it up in less than 2 hours.
 That’s how projects go sometimes.
 At the bottom of the post I have a video of my thrifty junk finds from last week and I share the prices I paid for the items.